2012 Toyota Prius | Honest Review, Specs, MPG and What Buyers Need to Know

 What is the most common problem with a Toyota Prius?

-How many miles does a 2012 Prius last?
+How many miles does a 2012 Prius usually last?

 How much is a 2012 Prius worth today?